 He said PSNH officials understand the new Memorial Bridge, which is scheduled to be completed by July 6, "will be an icon for years to come."

-Jon DiGesu, a member of the Memorial Bridge Advisory Committee, told Chagnon, "Your gift is truly inspirational."
-Last week, he said the subcommittee had raised $55,000 since it launched its capital campaign in December.
+Jon DiGesu, a member of the Memorial Bridge Advisory Committee, told Chagnon, "Your gift is truly inspirational." since it launched its capital campaign in December.

 More importantly, DiGesu said Memorial Bridge subcommittee members hope PSNH's donation will inspire other Seacoast companies to make similar contributions.
 "We hope that this gift will inspire other Secoast companies to follow your lead," he said.